-Bachelor of Arts degree with a major in Mathematical Thinking and Visualization discovering, analyzing, and representing data.
+Bachelor of Arts degree with a major in Mathematical Thinking and Visualization

+Program Overview Mathematical Thinking & Visualization (MTV) draws on mathematics, statistics, and visual studies to develop new practices and tools for discovering, analyzing, and representing data.
 The major allows students to link mathematical thinking - the ability to recognize mathematical forms in relation to real-world phenomena - and data and information visualization - the ability to communicate and think about data in visualized form across contexts.
 Students graduating with an MTV major may enter into the wide variety of fields focused on data analysis and visualization, including statistics, visual analytics, and geographic information systems and sciences.